alaffin12/stackedit/Bastion.md

 *Empower the Divine.* A divine spell caster receives a +1 or +2  bonus to spell save DCs and spell attack rolls for the next week.
 Costs 10 gp for +1 or 100 gp for +2.
 *Sacred Relic.* A divine spell caster's holy symbol becomes imbued with the magical powers of one of the following magic items for the next week: pearl of power, periapt of wound closure, ring of water walking, sending stones, staff of the adder, staff of the python, wand of magic detection.
 Costs 200 gp.
-*Reincarnate.* As per the spell, save that it does not require contact with the dead humanoid or some part of the dead humanoid - rather it requires a deep knowledge of the dead humanoid (PCs have this connection with other PCs).
+*Resurrection.* As per the spell, save that it does not require contact with the dead humanoid or some part of the dead humanoid - rather it requires a deep knowledge of the dead humanoid (PCs have this connection with other PCs).
 Costs 1000 gp.
 *Clerical Services.* Sell clerical services to the community.
 Offsets the cost of upkeep.
 Earns 20 gp.

 **Sanctum**